Keeping kids entertained at home

 3 fun ideas you can set up in the garden

-- Winter Olympics: Get the whole house involved with different challenges and keep a tally of the scores.
-Running races, long jump, shot putt... these are all really easy to set up and a great way to keep warm outside during chillier days.
+- Garden Olympics: Get the whole house involved with different challenges and keep a tally of the scores.
+Running races, long jump, shot putt... these are all really easy to set up and a great way to keep active outside.
 Have fun making medals out of tin foil or sweetie wrappers and hold your own closing ceremony.

 - Football tournament: If it's 1-on-1 opt for a penalty shoot-out, or do a mini-match if you've got more family members in your line-up.
 If not everyone in the group is a footie fan, include other activities like 'Best goal celebration' or dressing up as mascots.